BoyuLyu/DL-based-Tumor-Classification/README.md

 Each of the subfolder contains the images used for training and testing for each fold in the cross validation.
 Also, the weights trained after each fold are included (.pth file).
+Feel free to send me an Email if the link is expired.

 # Hardware